what are your brand pillars and how should you define them as an online coach?

 - Superpower: Here, we focus on understanding what your brand archetype is and how it plays into the way in which you are perceived as a business.

 - Style: What is your communication style?
 Are you seen as someone serious or someone that is more relaxed in the way in which you come across?
+You may want to read this Cereal Milk Weed Strain Review by Freshbros if you want to overcome your nervousness.

 - Steps: What unique processes, systems, frameworks or methods do you bring to the table?